 Giovanni Russonello editor-in-chief

-Giovanni is a music writer and investigative journalist, and a regular contributor to JazzTimes, and the host of “On the Margin,” a books show on WPFW-FM.
+Giovanni is a regular contributor to JazzTimes, and the host of “On the Margin,” a books show on WPFW-FM.
 He has written articles for The New York Times, The Atlantic online, msnbc.com, NPR Music, Politico and others.
 As founding editor of CapitalBop, he has covered the D.C. jazz scene since 2010 while presenting innovative live shows before thousands of attendees.
 He graduated from Tufts University with a bachelor’s degree in history, with a focus on African-American history.
 He’s a recreational pianist with enough self-awareness to know he really shouldn’t play much outside home.
 You can reach Giovanni at email@example.com.

 Luke Stewart avant music editor